 Adding Azure Data Box Storage

-This device might become useful when you need to offload a large number of backup files that are occupying a lot of storage space on your extents, as offloading data to the Azure Data Box device occurs a lot faster that transferring the same amount of data directly to Azure object storage.
+This device may become useful when you need to offload a significant number of backup files occupying storage space on your extents, as offloading data to the Azure Data Box device is much faster than transferring the same amount of data directly to Azure object storage.
 Once you have offloaded backups to Azure Data Box, you need to ship the device back to Microsoft for further data synchronization with your Azure storage account, as described in section Seeding Backups to Azure Blob Storage.

-Consider that Veeam Backup & Replication supports Azure Data Box devices that are capable of reading/writing data using REST API only; the Azure Data Box Disk type is not supported.
+- Veeam Backup & Replication supports only those Azure Data Box devices that are capable of reading and writing data using REST API.